 Shoppable Social Media

-Social media is perhaps the most favorite activity of people when they’re on their smartphones.
+Social media is the most favorite activity of people when they’re on their smartphones.
 Moreover, 76% of consumers have purchased a product that they saw on a social media post.
 That means that social media might be the most convenient channels for people to browse and buy your products.

 Shoppable social media posts can feature images or videos of your products coupled with links of your product pages.